RobertGreene/LoRaDuplex/README.md

-Spent a bit on this hopefully it helps everyone out.
+Spent a bit of time on this, hopefully it helps everyone out.

 Duplex - for sending/receiving messages
 +Encrypt/Decrypt